Are you going through a career or life change that is pushing you beyond what feels safe and known?

 Care-Giving Role Coaching: to support you through the transition of taking on care-giving responsibilities of a spouse, parent or adult child or learning how to better manage for a long-term period of caregiving.
 With skills in dementia care, personal experience with caring for multiple family members with complex medical needs and and at end-of-life, Dana can help you navigate the logistical and emotional challenges of this time.
 You are giving a great gift to another, so give yourself the gift of support you need and deserve right now.

 Forty-Something Woman Reassessing Everything Coaching: Are you a woman in your 40s (or, really mid-30s to mid-50s) who has spent the first half of your career building skills and expertise, climbing some sort of ladder, perhaps finding a spouse, making a home, having some children, and then reaching this moment and wondering "what's next?"
 With many years of career ahead of you and perhaps an uncertainty that you want the next half of your career to look like the first half, you find yourself at an inflection point.
 A lot of my clients are in this space.
 You don't have to be going through a specific change to benefit from transition coaching.
 That internal change you are feeling on the cusp of is a new beginning.
-Reach out if you'd like a coach and to support you in this period of exploration and revelation.
+Reach out to have Dana partner with you in this period of exploration and revelation.

 Coaching Through a Loved One's Dying Time: If you are a primary caregiver to someone navigating end-of-life, you may need someone in your corner to support you as you care for another.
-Coaching can include guidance on the dying process and what to expect, how to have the conversations you want and need to have, navigating family dynamics, and self-care, etc.
+Coaching can include guidance on the dying process and what to expect, how to have the conversations you want and need to have, navigating family dynamics, and engaging in effective self-care so you can be fully present for your loved one.

 Making Space for Grief while Getting On with Life: The world does not stop when we are grieving, no matter how much we wish it would.
 And our jobs, friends and communities often expect us to "move on" and get back to our happy, productive selves much too quickly.
 Grief coaching can't make the world a more supportive place for your grieving heart, but it can help you make space to tend your grief, give you permission to say no, explore tools to help you carry your grief, and provide a safe place for you to be honest about how your grief is showing up.
 For more on "grief coaching," visit the Grief Partnering page.